ietf-ivy-wg/network-inventory-software/draft-ietf-ivy-network-inventory-software.md

-      inventory attributes of the base network inventory model, this document also adds some software-specific attributes of non-physical NEs (such as controllers, virtual routers, and virtual firewalls) and software components (such as operating system, software patches, BIOS, and boot loader).
+      inventory attributes of the base network inventory model, this document also adds some software-specific attributes of non-physical NEs (such as controllers, virtual routers, and virtual firewalls) and software components (such as operating system, software modules, BIOS, and boot loader).

 The Network Inventory software extension model is classified as a